CyberError911/PatchForge/README.md

 ## License

-MIT License — see LICENSE file.
+Apache License — see LICENSE file.

 ## Contributing

 Open an issue or pull request!
-All contributions welcome.
+All contributions are welcome.